 How large can trimmings be?
 Do you accept logs and root balls?

 The bigger the better!
 We prefer branches to be intact, rather than sawed up into mulch.
 And yes, in addition to the leafy branches, we also happily accept fresh logs and root balls!
 The elephants will actually use their tusks and trunks to de-bark logs and they will chew on the root systems of root balls.
 No part of a tree goes to waste here at the Zoo!
-We have even accepted logs weighing more than our bull elephant, Mabu — and he tips the scale at roughly 13,000 pounds!
+We have even accepted logs that weigh more than the adult members of the elephant herd — and they weigh multiple tons!
 We do ask that if you are bringing logs, that you include a picture of the tree prior to cutting and/or bring some of the leaves/branches for identification purposes.
 We must be able to confirm plant species identification in order to accept any browse donation — branches, logs, or root balls!

 Why should I donate my browse to the Zoo?